Remodel Or Move: Two Paths To Your Dream House

 Materials and labor: The largest chunk of the cost of your remodel is going to be buying the new materials and paying someone to do the work.
 Databases can provide average costs, but getting a few quotes from professionals can help you with a better estimate.

 If you plan on remodeling your kitchen, for example, the average cost to do so is around $25,000, most of which will be spent on materials and labor.
 This means that the type of materials you use will largely determine your costs; high-end materials can very quickly increase your costs.

 Permitting: Depending on the extent of your remodel, you may be required to get a permit, which can add to your total cost (and time).
 On average, building permits cost $1,200, according to HomeAdvisor.

 Cost of financing: If you’re planning to borrow to finance your remodel, don’t forget to add in those costs, such as closing costs and interest over the life of the loan.
-Be sure to factor these costs into your calculation – how much you’ll spend exactly will depend on the type of loan you get (common options include personal loans, home equity loans or cash-out refinances), the amount you borrow and what interest rate you get.
+Be sure to factor these costs into your calculation – how much you’ll spend exactly will depend on the type of loan you get (common options include personal loans, home equity loans, VA renovation loan or cash-out refinances), the amount you borrow and what interest rate you get.

 Overage: Remember 31% of people remodeling go over budget.
 Build a little cushion into your budget from the beginning.

 If you’ve weighed the pros and cons and decided that selling your home and moving is the better option for you, you may wonder if it’s worth it to remodel it before you sell.
 Should you finally remodel that bathroom in the hopes that a prospective buyer will pay more?